 Bach Ma park

-The retail sales of goods and services (trade, hotel, restaurant, tourism) in the province is 10960.6 billion dong or 0.9% of the country.
+The retail sales of goods and services (trade, hotel, restaurant, tourism) in the province is 10960.6 billion dongs, or 0.9% of the country.
 This is compared with 12.7% for Hanoi and 23.5% for Ho Chí Minh City (2009).
-The province has more than 120 km of coastline, which provides a for a seafood industry that produces over 40,000 tonnes/year consisting of over 500 species of fish.
+The province has more than 120 km of coastline, which provides a seafood industry that produces over 40,000 tonnes/year consisting of over 500 species of fish.

-There are more than 100 mines for minerals and non-mineral resources with the majority consisting of limestone, granite and kaolin.
-Arts (e.g. wood works, fabrics, furnitures, paper arts, pottery), literature (text books), and spicy cuisines (included dry goods, vegetarian food) are the main exports of this region.
+There are more than 100 mines for minerals and non-mineral resources with the majority consisting of limestone, granite, and kaolin.
+Arts (e.g. woodworks, fabrics, furniture, paper arts, pottery), literature (textbooks), and spicy cuisines (included dry goods, vegetarian food) are the main exports of this region.
 Exquisite custom-made áo dài (Vietnamese long dress), and nón lá (conical hat) are souvenir items for foreign visitors and overseas Vietnamese.
 The ability to make toys, design lanterns, form special papers, and figurine-making are native skills.
-Such fruits as rambutan, jackfruit, lychee, durian, dao, dragon fruit, star fruit, mangosteen, coconut, and kumquat are available in this area due to sufficient amount of rain received each year.
+Such fruits as rambutan, jackfruit, lychee, durian, dao, dragon fruit, star fruit, mangosteen, coconut, and kumquat are available in this area due to the sufficient amount of rain received each year.

-The province’s name derives from Sino-Vietnamese as most of provinces in Vietnam.
+The province’s name derives from Sino-Vietnamese as most of the provinces in Vietnam.